Hasad1203/HopHacksFall2021/README.md

 pip install pillow
 pip install pypng
 ```
-7. In terminal cd into the main directory
+7. In terminal cd into the *main* directory.
 8. Run `python app.py` to run program!